kanishqbagri/mbta-analyzer/README.md

 MBTA API filtering limits: The API doesn't provide the adjacency directly.
 I derived it from ordered stop sequences, and schedules.
 ADD SPECIFICS

 Future Improvements:
+Use of Logger Framework for logging, instead of System Out Modularize
 TBD